CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_scRNAseq_libraryPrep.md

 7. Discard the filter membrane (this contains the beads and all the particles we wanted to filter out, your sample is in the supernatant in the flow through).

-8.
+8. Incubate the flow-through sample at 37C for 30 minutes.

 9. Purify the reaction by using AmpPure XP beads.
 At this stage, your products are RNA-cDNA hybrids.
 This is the general protocol for all AmpPure XP bead clean ups.
 Pay attention to the ratio in each step of beads: sample, the elution buffer used and the amount of elution buffer in each clean up.
 These will be different in the subsequent steps.

-* Ratio of AMpure XP beads to sample is 1.2X ; The elution buffer used here is **nuclease free water** at a volume of 17 uL
+* Ratio of AMpure XP beads to sample is 1.2X ; The elution buffer used here is **nuclease free water** at a volume of 19 uL

 * Add volume of beads directly to the sample.
 Vortex to mix well.
 * Incubate the sample at room temperature for 5 minutes.
 Your sample will bind to the beads in this step.